JinmingChen12/M10_Assignment/README.md

 Part I. Create web-scraper to load csv file into S3 Bucket

-I have successfull uploaded file to my s3 bucket "jinming" with charities_bureau_scrape_20210407223845.csv and commit the changes to my script the master branch of your GitHub repository with the
+I have successfull uploaded file to my s3 bucket "jinming" with charities_bureau_scrape_20210407223845.csv and commit the changes to my script the master branch of your GitHub repository.
 Please let me know if you have any question.

 Part II.
 Update web-scraper to iterate all results and load csv file into S3 Bucket